Who is Sales Enablement Manager – top 5 things to know.

 What tools does a good sales enablement manager need?

 What tools are we talking about?
 Of course, there are plenty, so we will limit ourselves to pointing out the most popular types and examples of effective and convenient applications and programs.
-An example of one of the most popular types of software supporting sales enablement professionals is, of course, the Content Management System, or CMS, which makes it easy to create and maintain websites.
+An example of one of the most popular types of software supporting enablement professionals is, of course, the Content Management System, or CMS, which makes it easy to create and maintain websites.

-Furthermore, we have applications dedicated precisely to sales enablement activities, i.e. sales enablement tools which are simple and quick to deploy, do not require IT for implementation, allow for easy corporate branding and enable analytical tools, and thus make it possible to monitor whether and how the system works, if it is used and by whom.
+Furthermore, we have applications dedicated precisely to enablement activities, i.e. tools which are simple and quick to deploy, do not require IT for implementation, allow for easy corporate branding and enable analytical tools, and thus make it possible to monitor whether and how the system works, if it is used and by whom.

 Is it worth having a sales enablement manager on staff?